SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Experiment

 \subsection{Implementation Details}

-Before training the model, we first split the data in a subject independent manner into two sets, $80\%$ of the data for the learning phase and $20\%$ for the testing phase.
-We also uniformly sample $N = \{16, 24, 48, 96, 192, 384, 960\} $ frames from the sequences, so we can evaluate the model in different setups.
-In addition, we normalized the coordinate values of the input mesh to $[-1.1]$.\\
+Prior to training the model, we perform a subject-independent data split into training and testing sets, with an 80:20 ratio, for both MoVi and BLMrub datasets.
+As for Babel, we use the exact same split in \citep{zhu2023stmt}, specifically at the level of individual data instances, in which the data is split into training, validation, and testing sets, with a 70:15:15 ratio, for fair comparison.\\

-For the spiral auto-encoder SpAE, we use the same setup as in \citep{bouritsas2019neural}.
-In this setup, the input mesh is put through an encoder composed of $4$ spiral convolutional layers of $[16,32,64,128]$ filters followed by downsampling.
-Next, a fully connected layer then transforms the codes to a vector of size $1024$.
-Then, this vector is used by a decoder that is build of 5 spiral convolutional layers of $[128,64,32,32,16]$ filters followed by upsamling.
-All activation functions are ELUs \citep{clevert2015fast}.
-The network is trained for $300$ epochs using gradient descent and Adam optimizer \citep{kingma2014adam} with a learning rate of $10^{-3}$ and a decay rate of $0.99$, in order to solve Eq \ref{eq:AEopt}.
-Weight decay $5 \times 10^{-5}$ is used to improve the generalization performance of network.
-The implementation of the network is conducted with the PyTorch Framework based on the implementation of \citep{bouritsas2019neural}.
-The training takes approximately $16$ hours on both datasets, using an Nvidia Titan V GPU (12GB of memory). \\

-The temporal transformer $T$ takes a sequence of $N$ embedding vectors of size $1024$, then uses each one of them as a single token.
-It is is composed of 3 multi-head self-attention layers with $[2,2,2]$ heads, respectively.
-We train the transformer for $100$ epochs with gradient descent and Adam optimizer with a learning rate of $10^{-4}$ and a decay rate of $0.7$, in order to solve Eq \ref{eq:Tloss}.
-The implementation of the network is conducted with the PyTorch Framework.
-The training on both datasets takes approximately 1 hour on an Nvidia GTX 1650 (4GB of memory). \\
+For the spiral auto-encoder SpAE, we follow the configuration described in prior work by \citep{bouritsas2019neural}.
+The encoder of SpAE consists of four spiral convolutional layers, with filter sizes of $[16, 32, 64, 128]$, followed by downsampling.
+Subsequently, a fully connected layer transforms the codes into an embedding vector of size $1024$.
+The decoder is built using five spiral convolutional layers, with filter sizes of $[128, 64, 32, 32, 16]$, followed by upsampling.
+All activation functions are Exponential Linear Units (ELUs) \citep{clevert2015fast}.
+In order to optimize Eq \ref{eq:AEopt}, the network is trained for $300$ epochs using gradient descent and Adam optimizer \citep{kingma2014adam}, with a learning rate of $10^{-3}$ and a decay rate of $0.99$.
+Weight decay $5 \times 10^{-5}$ is applied to improve the generalization performance of the network.
+The implementation of the network is carried out with PyTorch Framework, based on the implementation of \citep{bouritsas2019neural}.
+The training process takes approximately $10$ hours on both MoVi and BMLrub datasets, while it takes approximately $26$ hours on Babel dataset, using an Nvidia Titan V GPU (12GB of memory).
+The temporal transformer $T$ takes as input a sequence of $L$ embedding vectors of size $1024$, then uses each one of them as a single token.
+It consists of 3 multi-head self-attention layers with $[2,2,2]$ heads.
+In order to optimize Eq \ref{eq:Tloss}, we train the transformer for $100$ epochs with gradient descent and Adam optimizer, with a learning rate of $10^{-4}$ and a decay rate of $0.7$.
+The implementation of the network is conducted with PyTorch Framework.
+Using an Nvidia GTX 1650 (4GB of memory), the training takes approximately 1 hour on MoVi and BMLrub datasets and about 3 hours on Babel. \\

-For the baselines used for comparison, we sample point clouds frames from the mesh frames in the dataset, and we use the official implementations and parameters from their original works.